Richardaeld/Eldridge_Music/TESTING.md

 + As a returning user I would like to easily login or logout.

 #### Expectation(s):
++ The tester can login and logout.
 + The page content fills appropriately and doesn't spill out beyond obvious borders.
 + The page content doesn't overlap and is easy to read.

 #### Assumptions(s):
++ The tester will create an account for this test or use a pre-existing account.
+The tester will keep a record of the account.

 #### Testing Step(s):
+1. Load the **Index View** of Eldridge Music.
+1. Click on the **Profile** icon.
+1. Click on the **Login** button.
+1. Log into Eldridge Music Book Emporium.
+1. Click on the **Profile** icon.
+1. Click on the **Profile** button.
+1. Check for correct profile page.
+1. Click on the **Profile** icon.
+1. Click on the **Logout** button.
+1. Click on the **Profile** icon.
+1. Check for correct content of drop-down.

 #### Documented Result(s):
+1. A user account was created to fulfill the test's requirements or a pre-existing account was used, record:
+    + The username, email address of the account, and that this is a test account.
+1. If the login information was not accepted, record:
+    + The test name, the email name, the username, and a brief description of the problem.
+1. If the logout was not accepted , record:
+    + The test name, the username, the email name, and a brief description of the problem.
 1. If any links or images are broken, record:
     + The test name, image or link name, and a brief description of the problem.
 1. If any content has bad UX, record: